-Hello readers welcome to the new post.
-In this post, we will discuss The Basics Of Time Domain Reflectometer.
-The time domain reflectometer is an electronic device that is used to define features of electrical line by measuring reflected pulses.
-It can used to characterize and find faults in cables made with metals and find the discontinuities in connectors, PCB boards and other electrical paths.
+Hello readers, welcome to the new post.
+In this post, we will discuss the basics of time domain reflectometers.
+The time domain reflectometer is an electronic device that is used to define features of an electrical line by measuring reflected pulses.
+It can be used to characterize and find faults in cables made with metal and find the discontinuities in connectors, PCB boards, and other electrical paths.

 Introduction to Time Domain Reflectometer

-- If the conductor is a uniform impedance value and is accurately terminated, then there is no reflections and the remaining incident signal will absorbed at the other end through termination.
+- If the conductor has a uniform impedance value and is accurately terminated, then there are no reflections, and the remaining incident signal will be absorbed at the other end through termination.

-- Then if there is impedance changes, some incident signal will reflected to the source.
+- Then, if there are impedance changes, some incident signal will reflect to the source.
 The TDR has the same working principle as radar.

 - The impedance of discontinuity can be measured through the amplitude of the reflected signal.

-- The limitation for this process is that less system rise time.
-The total rise time comes with the combined rise time of the operating pulse and that of oscilloscope or sampler that monitors the reflections
+- The limitation of this process is that it has a lower system rise time.
+The total rise time comes with the combined rise time of the operating pulse and that of the oscilloscope or sampler that monitors the reflections.

 It stands for Time-Domain Reflectometry.
 TDR is a technique used for testing the features of electrical lines by measuring reflected pulses.